vtomnet/gpt-mission-planner/README.md

 Enter the specifications for your mission plan: Take a thermal picture of every other tree on the farm.
 File sent successfully.
 ```

+### Graphical UI

+A web+mobile app implementation of this program is under development at https://github.com/thomasm6m6/mpui/.